If you feel you are in danger

-The time an incarcerated person spends in a work release facility is considered "partial confinement."
+The time an incarcerated person spends in a reentry center is considered "partial confinement."
 This is part of the prison sentence imposed by the sentencing judge.
-Under current law, inmates may serve up to the last six months of their sentences in work release.
-Enrollees are notified when inmates transfer to a work release facility, as those living in these facilities will at times be in the community without being accompanied by DOC staff.
+Under current law, inmates may serve up to the last six months of their sentences in reentry.
+Enrollees are notified when inmates transfer to a reentry center, as those living in these facilities will at times be in the community without being accompanied by DOC staff.

-Under state law, enrollees have the opportunity to submit input to the DOC regarding an inmate's work release placement.
+Under state law, enrollees have the opportunity to submit input to the DOC regarding an inmate's reentry placement.
 If you wish to do so, please submit your input in writing to the Victim Services Program.

 - Release to the community or other jurisdiction